dhondo01/matches/README.md

 #C Programming: Matches Project

 ``

-matches hi test.py
+dhondo01@ubuntu:$ matches h *.c lookInFile.c: 21 lines matched
+mygrep.c: 12 lines matched

 ``

-It looks for any occurance of "hi" in file test.py
+It looks for any occurance of "h" in the files lookInFile.c and mygrep.c